Who wouldn’t enjoy a free Amazon gift card?

 Now, I’ve divided these methods into a few categories.

-A. Trade-in methods (Getting amazon gift cards with no surveys or downloads)
+A. Trade-in (Get Amazon gift cards with no surveys or downloads)

 The first option is to trade something for an Amazon gift card.